incubateur-ademe/nosgestesclimat-site/docs/Translation.md

 #### Adding content

-When adding a new string containing a content which need to be translated, you need to wrap it inside a [`Trans`](https://react.i18next.com/latest/trans-component) React component or inside a function call to [`t`](https://react.i18next.com/latest/usetranslation-hook).
+When adding a new string containing a content which needs to be translated, you need to wrap it inside a [`Trans`](https://react.i18next.com/latest/trans-component) React component or inside a function call to [`t`](https://react.i18next.com/latest/usetranslation-hook).